undp/performance-app-methodology/methodology/people/turnover-rate.md

 ## Organisational Objective

-The organizational objective is to keep annual turnover within the 10% to 20%.
+The Organizational objective is a turnover rate at  industry benchmark of 15%.
+The acceptable range is a 5% variance, so within the 10% to 20% range.
 This strategic goal recognizes the importance of a dynamic yet balanced workforce – one that embraces fresh talent while sustaining established staff relationships, expertise, and institutional knowledge.
 By maintaining our turnover rate at this defined target, we aspire to:

 1. Promote continuous learning opportunities and career development for employees within UNDP.
 2. Enhance job satisfaction and employee engagement by addressing their needs and fostering a supportive work environment.